Great Lakes Watershed Clean Up June 20201

 In September 2020, during the “Year of the Pandemic”, our members worked with the Willowdale Club to plant abulb garden at Leslie and Sheppard Ave in North York in honour of the men and women who worked on the front lines in our hospitals and clinics to help those suffering from COVID 19.

 During the pandemic, our physical fundraising activities have been severely challenged.
-During the 2020-21 year, we are hosting Bottle and Can Drives to create some revenue for various community projects we are involved in.
-Please see our calendar and upcoming events for the next Bottle Drive.
-Today we have raised around $1,300.
+During the 2020-21 year, we are hosting Bottle and Can Drives, garage sales, BBQ's and Bake Sales to create some revenue for various community projects we are involved in.
+Please see our calendar and upcoming events for the next event.
+So far this year we have raised around $2,700.
 Thank you for your support.

 International Student Exchange Programs